 It’s a brand new year and a perfect time to get your craft room organized.
 After all you need to be ready for all of your new projects.
 It may seem expensive if you think about adding a bunch of new storage solutions.
-However, a well organized space doesn’t have to cost a lot of money though, especially when you can make most of the storage units yourself, you can save a bundle.
+However, a well organized space doesn’t have to cost a lot of money.
+By making the storage units yourself, you can save a bundle.
 All you have to do is use recycled materials.
 It’s a perfect way to get organized!
-Organizing in this way serves a double purpose too since you will also be cleaning up that recycle bin or storage room that is chucked full of odds and ends that can be re-purposed into useful storage solutions.
+Organizing in this way serves a double purpose too since you will adding storage from items that you would otherwise throw away or store.

 To start with, I am going to give a recap of some of the projects that I have done in my own craft room that have made good storage sense at little to no cost.
 Because I use a lot of throw away items, my projects are practically free.
 Think twice before throwing out those cans or boxes.
 I also found some other great ideas that will help to inspire you further to get organized and start the year out fresh.

 You can make these with or without handles and use a variety of finish materials to give each one a unique look.
-The tutorials for each one are super easy to complete.
+It’s a super simple idea with a lot of bang for the buck.

 A six pack container makes a terrific storage container with six natural sections for easy storing of a variety of materials.
 See the variety of different caddies that I made using different materials and embelllishments to cover the cardboard.

 Can you believe that this great wall storage unit was made from lots of scrap cardboard and fabric?
-Choose To Thrive shows you how to make this at zero to little cost depending on the materials that you have on hand.
+The tutorial shows you how to make this at zero to little cost depending on the materials that you have on hand.
 Because you can make a variety of containers out of cardboard, this project may inspire you to create your own design.

 I hope you have been inspired with some unique ideas for organizing your craft room.
 There are so many items that can be re-purposed into storage containers and therefore given a new and useful life.
 Start looking at some of your “junk” with a new eye and see what you can come up with.
 Think about how you can give items a new and fun look with just a little effort.